kemalseker-tomtom/testingrepo/README.md

 Testing slack integration and main functionality.

 Testing slack integration with right PR name.
 TEST time calculation of the PR analysis and slack integration.
+There is a mistake in PR analysis results.